"That which haunts us will always find a way out. The wound will not heal unless given witness. The shadow that follows us is the way in."

 This way of working might be useful if you are looking for a therapy that moves beyond a search for strategies and solutions, towards a search for meaning and awareness.
 This process can lead to meaningful change in mental health symptoms, with effects that have been shown to be more likely to endure over time than other evidence-based approaches.

 The Safe and Sound Protocol is a listening therapy based on the research of Dr Stephen Porges, whose work on Polyvagal Theory has been useful in understanding nervous system responses to trauma responses.
 This approach draws on the auditory system as a gateway to the vagus nerve, which is linked to the heart, lungs, and digestive tract to control our physiological arousal.
+Many patients with a history of trauma seek support for ongoing emotional regulation difficulties.
 The Safe and Sound Protocol supports the nervous system to down-regulate.

-EMDR may be used after a thorough assessment has been conducted for those patients who are seeking further relief from distress.
-The technique stimulates the brain's capacity to integrate distressing experiences by recreating eye movements in session with a therapist, and noticing experiences including thoughts, images and feelings in the process of this.
+EMDR may be used after a thorough assessment has been conducted for those patients who are ready to process traumatic or distressing experiences.
+The intervention stimulates the brain's capacity to integrate distressing experiences by recreating eye movements or other forms of bilateral stimulation in session with a therapist, and noticing experiences including thoughts, images, somatic experiences, and feelings in the process of this.

 These forms of therapy can be helpful for the following difficulties: